Let's tell SMECO we need to move beyond coal

 As SMECO members and customers, we have a voice.
 We can stand up and tell SMECO that the community it serves is done with coal.
 We can do this by phone, by email, or in person at the annual member meeting coming up on Aug.
 29 at Middleton Hall off Renner Road in Waldorf beginning at 6 p.m.

 We have a voice, and we should use it.
-It is time for SMECO, and Southern Maryland, to move beyond coal and into a cleaner, healthier, more sustainable future.
+It is time for SMECO, and Southern Maryland, to move beyond coal to a cleaner, healthier future.